callmenerd/Robotic-for-Chest-Fisioterapy/README.md

 # 🤖 Rafif's Projects

-This repository contains a documentation of my embedded systems projects about creating a prototype robot for helping out people to expele a phlegm from their throat.
-It includes Program Documentation and also Physical Design of robot's body.
+This repository contains a documentation of my embedded systems and IoT projects

 ## 🔧 Design